pgThiago/windows/README.md

 1 - Clone the repository using `git clone`

-2 - Navigate to the project root.
+2 - Navigate to the root of the project.

 3 - Run `yarn` to install all the dependencies present in package.json.